Skip to main content

 Standout Features and Integrations:

-Some of Elastic's most important features include full-text search, distributed search, and real-time analytics.
+Features include full-text search, distributed search, and real-time analytics.
 Its real-time, multi-level aggregation functionality helps users explore and analyze their data more intuitively.

-It also integrates with numerous data collection and visualization tools, including Logstash for centralized logging and Kibana for data visualization.
+Integrations include numerous data collection and visualization tools, including Logstash for centralized logging and Kibana for data visualization.

 Pros and cons